mikegagnon/zbg-doc/doc/main.md

 As the worker becomes less busy, the Doorman decreases the amounts of work he asks of requesters.

+~spec-handback
+## Hands it back

+Recall, if the worker is busy, the [Bouncer](##spec-bouncer) hands the request back to the Doorman.

 ~spec-proof
-## Proof Sketch for Security Guarantee
+## Proof for Security Guarantee

 At least *Y*% of legitimate requests that reach the worker complete.
 We know this because the Bouncer only bounces a request after the worker has been working on it for at least *Z* seconds.

-Every legitimate request eventually reaches the worker because the worker will eventually be free or bored at the same time that the legitimate request arrives in the Doorman's hands.
+Every legitimate request eventually reaches the worker because the worker will [eventually](##spec-eventually) be free or bored at the same time that the legitimate request arrives in the Doorman's hands.
 Of course, the requester might have performed quite a bit of work in order to convince the Doorman to accept the request.

+~spec-eventually
+## Eventually

+Assume the worst case scenario.
+I.e., assume *N* requests arrive every moment for *M* moments, where *N* and *M* are arbitrarily large.

+Assume there is a mix of legitimate requests and illegitimate requests, where the illegitimate requests cause an infinite amount of work.

+Assume the Doorman uses an exponential back off and back on strategy on a per request basis.

+**Theorem**: Every request eventually reaches the worker.

+**Proof**: The exponential back off will cause the requests to fan out over time.

 ~abstract-exp
 ## Experimentally verified